-Our teaching is based upon the belief that all children are capable and competent learners and through observations and parent consultation, we aim to identify children’s strengths/weaknesses and work to scaffold their learning.
+Our teaching is based upon the belief that all children are capable and competent learners and through observations and parent consultation, we aim to identify children’s strengths and challenges and work to scaffold their learning.

 We run a programme which is really a whāriki (woven mat) made up of all sorts of ideas.
 We weave Christian ethics into all that we do and actively teach children about values such as kindness, love and peace.